Q&A

 hypnotherapy-jpg-copy

 6. Can the hypnotherapist make me do things I don’t want to do?
 No. That’s a myth.
-The fake examples of hypnosis in scary movies and novels inaccurately suggests the hypnotist does something to you, puts you ‘under’ and makes suggestions to you that you then have to carry out.
+The fake examples of hypnosis in scary movies and novels inaccurately suggest the hypnotist does something to you, puts you ‘under’, and makes suggestions to you that you then have to carry out.
 That’s impossible.
 No one can make you do or say anything you don’t want to do in or out of hypnosis.
 Stage hypnotists look for “class clowns” who will act silly for a laugh because only such people will consider “clucking like a chicken” or performing other foolishness.
-People who will intentionally act a little goofy at a party are prime candidates for stage hypnotists.
+People who intentionally act a little goofy at a party are prime candidates for stage hypnotists.
 The average person won’t go along.
 Hypnotherapy contains none of this silliness.*

 7. Can I get stuck in hypnosis?

 8. What can hypnosis do for me?
 Hypnosis all by itself is not a quick fix for any problem.
 It isn’t a matter of taking something out or putting something in.
-However, as a tool for facilitating problem solving and experiencing positive change.
-Hypnotherapy promotes stress reduction, tapping into inner resources, making changes in your life and locking in self-chosen intentions for changed behavior.*
+However, as a tool for facilitating problem-solving and experiencing positive change.
+Hypnotherapy promotes stress reduction, tapping into inner resources, making changes in your life, and locking in self-chosen intentions for changed behavior.*

 9. What happens in a hypnotic trance state?
 You accept only the suggestions that are right for you.
 Hypnotherapy promotes tapping into subconscious resources and insights you didn’t know you had.
-It allows for resolve to strengthened and blocks to accomplishing what you want to be weakened.*
+It allows for resolve to be strengthened and blocks to accomplishing what you want to be weakened.*

 12. Who can be hypnotized?
-Most everyone.Part of the hypnotherapist’s job is to identify what approach works best for which subject.
-Research has been shown that intelligent people become hypnotized faster because they have greater access to their imagination.
-In fact, those with an extremely low intelligence frequently cannot be hypnotized.
+Most everyone.
+Part of the hypnotherapist’s job is identifying the best approach for each subject.
+Research has shown that intelligent people become hypnotized faster because they have greater access to their imagination.
+In fact, those with extremely low intelligence frequently cannot be hypnotized.
 The biggest prerequisite to someone being able to be hypnotized is their willingness.*

 * Results may not be typical for all people.